AlessandroCaula/ProgrammingAlgoAndChallenges/README.md

+# Programming and Challenges

-Repository that contains Small Funcitonal Challenges, Algorithm Implementations, Code Tests and Lessons/Tutorial for new programming languages and Projects.
+Repository that contains Small Funcitonal Challenges, Algorithm Implementations, Code Tests and small Projects.
 Different languages are included.